When is swimwear not swimwear according to the tariff book?

 In the realm of customs classification, precision is key.
 Understanding the detailed guidelines and explanatory notes ensures accurate tariff code assignments, helping avoid costly errors.
 For importers dealing with swimwear, grasping these nuances can streamline the process and ensure compliance.

 At TariffTel, we have delved into the intricate terms associated with products, and designed our Item Types in our customs classification solution to be user-friendly.
+That now includes emerging categories like period swimwear, so the distinction between a 9619 sanitary article and a Chapter 61 or 62 garment is captured at the point of classification.
 We eliminate the need for extensive research when classifying and reduce the risk of misclassification.
 This ensures your classification is accurate, done quickly and that you adhere to regulatory standards.

 Want to understand more about classifying Summer products?
 Read our BBQ blog